 As Peter Heck pointed out at The Resurgent, Lahren is displaying thoughtlessness rather than thought.
 “This isn’t just confused thinking.
 It’s non-thinking.
 It’s arresting ignorance.
 Government doesn’t protect human life?
 That’s fundamentally the government’s one, indisputable, unarguable responsibility – protect people’s lives, liberty, and property.
 Suggesting that government shouldn’t (or can’t) do that is heart-stoppingly dense and is tantamount to calling for the repeal of all laws against murder, manslaughter, and everything in between.”

 Tomi Lahren is no scholar.
 By her own admission, she struggles to even read a book.
 “I have a very short attention span,” she told The Daily Caller in 2016.
 “So sitting down with a book is very difficult for me.”
-Accordingly, one has to wonder whether Lahren has even read the US Constitution (7,591 words) or the Roe v.
+Accordingly, one has to wonder whether Lahren has read the US Constitution (7,591 words) or the Roe v.
 Wade decision and dissent (21,464 words) and if she is even capable of doing so.

 It’s tempting to dismiss her as an uninformed talking head, but unfortunately, she’s among the most viral commentators in American political discourse.
 When Lahren talks, she talks to millions of people.
 Her egregious perversion of constitutional reasoning is a dangerous infiltration of abortion lobby talking points into conservative thought; one that we must firmly counter.

 Lahren closed a recent episode of “Final Thoughts,” a short segment she hosts on Fox, by saying, “Do we really want to fight [to overturn Roe], alienate Democrats, moderates, and libertarians, all to lose in the end anyway?
 That’s a risk I don’t think is worth taking.”